On Full-Stack Development in the Age of AI

 - And more...

-The simpler a project is on each axis, the better AI coding agents perform.
-As complexity increases along any of these dimensions, AI struggles more.
-This is exactly how human developers work too—simple problems are easier than complex ones.
+The simpler a project is on each axis, the better AI coding agents do.
+As complexity rises along any of these dimensions, they struggle more, the same way a human developer would.

 Where AI Stands Today

-Here’s the uncomfortable truth: AI coding agents are excellent at the simpler-to-moderate levels of this spectrum.
+The hard part to admit is this: AI coding agents are excellent at the simpler-to-moderate levels of this spectrum.
 They can do very well what a junior software developer can do.
 Everything I teach in Full-Stack JavaScript—setting up servers, creating REST APIs, building React frontends, connecting to databases, deploying applications—AI can do with flying colors, much better than students just learning these skills.
+(And these tools keep getting better, with no sign of slowing down.)

 Current evidence suggests that AI copilots work best with senior developers.
 Senior + AI is more productive than Senior + Junior.
 This creates an obvious incentive: replace junior developers with AI.